daniel-furman/daniel-furman.github.io/content/_index.md

 ## <ins>Bio </ins>

-I’m a data science consultant harnessing my mathematics background to democratize computational statistics and machine learning solutions in businesses of all shapes and sizes.
-My experience includes leading applied data science development in strategy consulting, tech startups, and academic research settings.
-I’m passionate about building MVPs collaboratively and am adept at employing the tools to do so reproducibly (Git, Packaging, Productizing, System Design).
-I have a deep understanding of Python, R, and SQL as well as cloud services such as AWS and GCP.
+I’m a data scientist harnessing my mathematics background to democratize computational statistics and machine learning solutions in businesses of all shapes and sizes.
+My experience includes leading applied data science development in strategy consulting, AI startups, and academic research.
 Additionally, as a former co-captain of my high school golf team and former member of UPenn’s NCAA D1 golf team, I have a strong appreciation for high performance teams and what it takes to make them function efficiently.

+Skills & Interests:
+- 👨‍💻 Deep understanding of Python, R, and SQL as well as cloud services such as AWS and GCP.
+- 🚀 Passionate about building MVPs collaboratively (Git, system design, reproducibility).
+- 🌱 Interested in geospatial data, natural language, and digital transformation.

 ---